isomerpages/aic-yearbook/index.md

       button: Read More
       url: /
       alt: Image alt text
+      image: /images/3 - building a robust and capable sector.png
   - infopic:
       title: Building a Future-Ready AIC
       description: Nam quis nulla.
 Integer malesuada.
 In in enim a arcu imperdiet